language learning methodology

 Use Conversational Learning Materials

-Apply Chunking to Conversational Learning Materials (e.g. dialogues) to help you understand native speakers, and see how they speak (and how you should too).
+Apply Chunking to Conversational Learning Materials (e.g. dialogues), not written language.
+That will help you understand native speakers, and see how they speak (and how you should too).
 From the very beginning!

 Structure your language learning around 12-week cycles (I call them 12-in-12 Challenges) to install solid habits that make progress consistent and inevitable.